What types of fruit does the Backyard Harvest program accept?

 Are you insured?

 Yes, we are fully insured.
-Each fruit pick is led by a trained Pick Leader who makes sure each event goes off without a hitch!
+Each fruit pick is led by a trained volunteer event leader, known to us as Pick Leaders, who make sure each event goes off without a hitch!

 What do I get for my donation?